List of alien races in DC Comics: Culacaons

 The Culacaons of Culacao are a strange example of a deliberately engineered lifeform.
 The Culacaon sexes exhibit wildly separate phenotypes, with the yellow-skinned males being humanoid and the females being mollusc-like.
 The females have a sensitive membrane in their shells that, when stabbed by the males, causes the females to become dormant and undergo mitosis; newborn males are then cut out of the newly budded section.

 C'ythonisians

 The C'ythonisians are the presumed name of a simian species from the planet C'ythonis.
 The deceased Green Lantern Myrrt was a member of this species.

 Czarnians

 The Czarnians are a critically endangered race of red-eyed, white-skinned humanoids.
 A peaceful and educated species, the Czarnians were all but wiped out when one of their own - Lobo - decimated their homeworld of Czarnia as part of a "high school science experiment" gone wrong.
 While their attributes differ between continuities, Czarnians - by way of Lobo - are mostly depicted as exhibiting super strength and durability coupled with accelerated healing.
 Lobo's most prolific trait is his ability to create clones of himself with only a few drops of blood.

 D

+DNAliens

+The DNAliens are a group of humans that were cloned and then genetically-altered with the DNA of other lifeforms to discover superhuman potential while also giving them a more "alien" appearance.
+They have also been called Genetix and Genomorphs.

+Angry Charlie, Auron II, Dragorin, Dubbilex, Lupek, Simyan, and Superboy are known DNAliens.